ellakoa/postcard-poem/content/posts/from-a-hill-top.md

   Sights, smells, sounds.

-  The world cannot still it's beat
-  But I can still my mind and feet
+  The world cannot still it's beat but I can still my mind and feet.

-  I can feel a tickle of a breeze
-  Hear birds happy in the trees
-  See a butterfly passing by
-  Smell the grass, drying nearby

-  Be kind, to your amazing mind
-  And a happy place you will find.
+  This happy place comes from within
+  Being at one with the little things.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-